TonnyWong1052/Aim-Assist-Plug-In/README.md

 This plug-in is to be used as a reference only and should not be utilized in any production or competitive games.

+## How does it work?

+track and predict the enemy --> auto-move your mouse to the keypoint of the person --> auto-click "open the fire"

 ## Demon
 GTA5